The Ultimate List of Link Building Strategies for Lawyers

 (There are of course niche directories for every practice area.
 Just do a search for practice area + directory.
 Here’s another quality directory: http://www.findacriminaldefenseattorney.com/)

 While links from .edu’s do not carry more weight than an equivalent .com or .anything else counterpart, they do tend to be more authoritative with higher domain authority due to the number of inbound links pointing to them and the age of the domain.
-We developed a step-by-step guide for creating and running an effective scholarship campaign that is featured on Moz.

 V. Link Building on Reddit